Gldkslfmsd/hearing2translate/manifests/mcif-long/README.md

 There is no need to regenerate them unless you modify the data.

 ## Expected Output
-The dataset contains 21 audio files, and manifests are provided for three language pairs: English→German, English→Italian, and English→Chinese.
+The dataset contains 21 audio files, and manifests are provided for three language pairs:

+- en-de
+- en-it
+- en-zh

 ```
-.
+${H2T_DATADIR}/
 ├── mcif-long
 │   └── audio/
 │       └── en/